Frequently Asked Questions

 It doesn’t have to be!

-Rope play is always a little bit erotic, but the shibari I share with my community is platonic, and light-hearted.
+Rope play itself can be erotic, but the shibari I share with my community is platonic, and light-hearted.
+In terms of intimacy, I compare Kinbaku experiences to a professional massage, intimate but not sexual or .

 I’m happily married, and I use rope as a tool to enable platonic intimacy and play within my community.

-Rope play carries inherent risks relating to blood flow, nerve damage, and emotional distress, and should never be considered completely safe, no matter who’s tying.
+Rope play always carries inherent risks, to blood flow, nerve damage, and emotional distress, and should never be considered completely safe, no matter who’s tying.

 However, a skilled rigger can navigate these hazards to minimize the danger, and keep their partners as safe as possible.
 I employ a number of safety measures and limitations to ensure that my ties minimize risk of injury, and I I believe my track record reflects the care I put into rope safety.